CraftAcademyLabs/ca_course/slow_food/adding_user_stories.md

 **UX design** is the process used to determine what the experience will be like when a user interacts with your application.

-You can find a partially developed version of the SlowFood app deployed to Heroku at this URL: https://mazen-slow-food.herokuapp.com/

 If UX is the experience that a user has while interacting with your product, then UX Design is, by definition, the process by which we determine what that experience will be. **BDD** asks questions about the UX of your system before and during development to reduce miscommunication.

 * Requirements are written down as **user stories**